pravindot17/postgreslib/ README.md

-Mysql Library for CRUD operations
+Postges Library for CRUD operations
 ===================

 ## How to use